AlexNanut/Social-Network-API/README.md

 ## Description.

-Social Network API is a Node.js application programming interface (API) that allows users to perform CRUD operations on social networking data models using a NoSQL database.
-The data models include friends, users, thoughts, and reaction data models, and they can be retrieved by ID or all of them.
-This API is built using Node.js and Mongoose, and it provides a simple and scalable way to handle social networking data without the restrictions of traditional relational databases.
+The Social Network API is a Node.js API designed for performing CRUD operations on various social networking data models.
+It utilizes a NoSQL database and allows users to interact with models such as friends, users, thoughts, and reactions.
+These models can be retrieved either individually by their unique IDs or collectively.
+By leveraging Node.js and Mongoose, this API offers a flexible and scalable solution for managing social networking data, eliminating the limitations associated with traditional relational databases.

 ## Table of Contents:
 - [Overview](#Overview)